architarora7742/projects/README.md

 <b>Note</b>: 📁 Some of the project files are quite large, so I haven’t included them directly here.
 If you’d like access to these larger projects, I’ve mentioned a Google Drive link in my resume, or feel free to reach out to me directly for the details.
 Thanks for understanding!

-That way, you can keep it more private.

 💬 Interested in a demo?
 Feel free to reach out to me if you’d like a walkthrough or a demonstration of any of these projects.
 I’m always happy to chat!
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------